 I’m saying this here because I want you to give yourself forgiveness and compassion if you’ve been following binge urges more during this stressful time when there’s so much imperfection in your eating.
 Yes, you might be facing challenges that people who recovered at other times didn’t have to face, but you can also recognize the opportunity inherent in recovering now.
 You can recognize the opportunity to experience your own sense of choice and control in a powerful way, as you prove to yourself that imperfect eating does not need to lead to binge eating.
 Despite all of the negative feelings and thoughts you understandably have right now, you can also experience the pride and sense of accomplishment that comes when you don’t get your eating exactly right, but you also don’t use that as a reason to just give up and binge.

 I want you to think about the rest of your life during this crisis.
 Your kids can’t go to school…does that mean they should just give up on trying to learn anything during this time?
 You might not be able to do your normal job right now, or you may be restructuring the way you work…does that mean you should just give up on your job or on trying to find other work?
 You can’t get together with many of the important people in your life…does that mean you should just give up on those relationships?
-The answer to all of these questions is of course not; you aren’t giving up on what’s important to you just because there are challenges and changes.
+The answer to all of these questions is of course not; you aren’t giving up on what’s important to you just because there are challenges, changes, and isolation.